-The A1333 is designed to operate with magnets constructed with a variety of magnetic materials, geometries, and field strengths.
-A list of common magnet dimensions is provided in Table 21.
+The A1339 is designed to operate with magnets constructed with a variety of magnetic materials, geometries, and field strengths.
+For a list of common magnet dimensions, see Table 24.

-The A1333 actively measures and adapts to its magnetic environment.
+The A1339 actively measures and adapts to its magnetic environment.
 This allows operation throughout a large range of field strengths (recommended range is 300 to 1000 G; however, operation beyond this range does not result in long-term damage).

 Due to the greater signal-to-noise ratio provided at greater field strengths, performance inherently increases with increasing field strength.
-Typical angle performance over applied field strength is shown in Figure 59 and Figure 60.
+Typical angle performance over applied field strength is shown in Figure 11 and Figure 12

-Table 21: Target Magnet Parameters
+Table 24: Target Magnet Parameters

-Magnetic Material Diameter (mm) Thickness (mm)
+Diameter (mm) Thickness (mm)

-Neodymium (sintered) [1] 10 2.5
+10 2.5

-Neodymium (sintered) 8 3
+8 3

-Neodymium/SmCo 6 2.5
+6 2.5

+(mm)